BWSL

 }

-The compiler ships as a fast, native CLI for Windows, macOS, and Linux, alongside a WASM build that powers the browser playground.
+That origin is why pipelines, resources, and variants are native concepts rather than bolted-on conventions — and why the compiler ships as a fast native CLI for Windows, macOS, and Linux, alongside the WASM build that powers this playground.

 Permissive License